kcrary/istari/docs/rewriting.md

 - `reduceHard /[short-targets]/`

-  Puts the target term into normal form, unfolding soft and firm constants.
+  Puts the target term into normal form, unfolding soft, firm, and soft-strict constants.

 - `whreduceHard /[short-targets]/`

-  Puts the target term into weak-head-normal form, unfolding soft and firm constants.
+  Puts the target term into weak-head-normal form, unfolding soft, firm, and soft-strict constants.